What they do

 To become a community corrections officer with the Department of Justice you must pass the recruitment process and complete the Correctional Officers Foundational Program training course.

-Applicants must be Australian or New Zealand citizens or a Permanent Resident.
+Applicants must be an Australian citizen or permanent resident, or a New Zealand citizen.

-The selection assessment includes an identification check, selection panel interview, psychological interview, a criminal history screening and an integrity check.
-Applicants may need to hold a current ‘C’ Class driver’s licence.
+The selection assessment includes a selection panel interview, reference checks, and criminal history and integrity screening.
+Applicants may need to hold a current ‘C’ class driver’s licence.

-Successful applicants are then required to complete a six-month paid training program at the at the Department’s Training Academy in Perth.
-After completing this training, community corrections officers are awarded the nationally recognised Certificate III in Correctional Practice (Community).
+Successful applicants are then required to complete a six-month paid training program at the Department’s Training Academy in Perth.
+Trainees who successfully complete this training are awarded the nationally recognised Certificate III in Correctional Practice (Community).

-Entry into this occupation may be improved by completing a degree majoring in behavioural science, justice studies or a related area.
+Entry into this occupation may be improved by obtaining a university degree in criminology, psychology, behavioural science, justice studies or a related area.